rtk-incubator/rtk-query/docs/concepts/queries.md

 ### Query Cache Keys

-When you perform a query, we automatically serialize the request parameters and create an internal `queryCacheKey` for the request.
-Any future request that has the same `queryCacheKey` will be de-duped against the original, and will share updates if a `refetch` is trigged on the query from any subscribed component.
+When you perform a query, RTK Query automatically serializes the request parameters and creates an internal `queryCacheKey` for the request.
+Any future request that produces the same `queryCacheKey` will be de-duped against the original, and will share updates if a `refetch` is trigged on the query from any subscribed component.

 ### Avoiding unnecessary requests